hannahilea/hannahilea.github.io/blog/autobibliography-2/src.md

     You are a young girl visiting your grandparents on their Mediterranean island for the week.
 You run around taking photos of birds, cleaning up trash, and advocating for environmental restoration.

     It is beautiful and calming to look at and listen to, and easy to play.
 This was my second time through, and it was just as delightful as the first.
-If you are a person who doesn't consider themselves a game person, Alba may change your mind.
+If you are a person who doesn't consider themselves a game person, Alba may change your mind. (h/t DK)

 <div class="centered-children">
 <iframe